aimee-mcneil-melville/ToDo-Full-Stack/README.md

 getProducts has been done for you

 ## Release 1: Add an order
+implement the place order button from Cart

 ## Release 2: View your orders
+orderList componentDidMount should get the orders and add them to the redux store

 ## Release 3: Update order
+implement update order button

 ## Release 4: Delete orders
+create and implement a cancel order button